lanericharddavis/student-workbook/src/reflections/wk4/quiz4.md

 **4.** What is a callback / higher order function?
 <!-- enter you answer in the space below -->
 ```
+A callback is essentially a function passed into another function as an argument.
 ```
 **5.** What is a `promise`?
 How do you capture an error from a `promise`?
 <!-- enter you answer in the space below -->